Way Off Broadway Dinner Theatre: Mainstage

 Each season, Way Off Broadway produces five Broadway-style mainstage productions.
 These range from the classics by Rodgers and Hammerstein and Kender and Ebb, to contemporary and current stage shows by Andrew Lloyd Webber and David Yazbek.

 Way Off Broadway has been credited with bringing many theatrical premieres to the area.
 In 2009, WOB was one of the first theaters in the country to obtain the rights to produce a regional theater production of the musical comedy The Wedding Singer.
 Neil Simon’s The Goodbye Girl - The Musical, La Cage aux Folles, Thoroughly Modern Millie, Mel Brooks’ The Producers, All Shook Up, and Dirty Rotten Scoundrels all made their western Maryland regional theater debuts at WOB.

 Children’s Theatre

-The Way Off Broadway Children's Theatre presents four original productions each year.
-These are musical adaptations of popular fairy tales and children's stories written specifically for the theater.
+From 1996 - 2017, Way Off Broadway produced a full children's theatre season each year, presents four productions geared for young audiences and their families.
+These were originally musical adaptations of popular fairy tales and children's stories written specifically for the theater.
 Most notably was WOB's 2005 world premiere stage production of Mr. Willowby's Christmas Tree, based on the 1963 children's book of the same name by Robert Barry.
 Until that time, Jim Henson’s Muppets had been the only group to obtain the rights to adapt Barry’s story, turning it into a television Christmas special in 1995.
-In an interview, Barry later said he preferred Way Off Broadway’s adaptation, which had been written by Susan Thornton, the Children’s Theatre’s director, over the Muppets version.
+In an interview, Barry later said he preferred Way Off Broadway’s adaptation, which had been written by Susan Thornton, the children’s theatre’s director, over the Muppets version.

+In 2011, The Children’s Theatre at Way Off Broadway began to change its productions line-up to include stage versions of popular children’s books and movies –- many of which came directly from the Disney Vault.
+These new blockbusters were shows like Disney’s 101 Dalmatians, Cinderella, Aladdin, Peter Pan, and Alice in Wonderland; two incredibly successful runs of Pinkalicious – The Musical; Nickelodeon’s Dora the Explorer Live!
+Dora’s Pirate Adventure; a premiere production of Molly Shannon’s Tilly the Trickster; and the area's first production of Junie B. Jones - The Musical.

+Beginning in 2018, the theatre transitioned to offering children's theatre productions as special events periodically throughout the year.